Photography/Mixed Media

 Known for its unchanging nature, gold symbolizes the enduring spirit of the African Diaspora.
 Just as gold does not lose its luster or form despite external pressures, Golden Vim: Untarnished aims to explore the indomitable nature, future, and beauty of Black culture that connects us and transcends borders. -.

 The lapa (fanti in Mende) is woven with meaning and tradition.
 It is more than just fabric in the African Diaspora.
 During celebrations, daily life, and rites of passage, the lapa carries legacies of generations connecting us to our roots and the fortitude of my community.
 For the Mende and Vai people of Sierra Leone, the lapa is an essential part of everyday life.
 For me, it’s the timeless bond to my mother; safety.
-No Forget You Lapa explores the many ways in which fanti is worn and adorned.
+No Forget You Lapa explores the many ways in which fanti dey carry memory and sacred lineage.

 Back to Top